Conventional wisdom suggests that for career success, you need to show your value by working above and beyond. But is this the full story?

 Every parent knows that children are great mimics, they watch you like a hawk and duplicate your behavior.
 This can be amusing, as when my daughter first started painting her nails after watching her mother, or my son picking up my tennis racket and saying, "like daddy."
 The dark side of this modeling is when children mimic the aggressive behavior of adults.
 This dark side of mimicking was...

-Being the engaging storyteller gives you visibility, credibility and influence.
+Being an engaging storyteller gives you visibility, credibility, and influence.
 These 3-factors are essential to your career Success.

 The ability to present or speak well is within everyone’s grasp.
-With 20-years’ experience as Motivational Speaker, I have coached the most boring of CEO’s and the most timid individual contributor to speak and present with impact.
+With over 20 years of experience as a Motivational Speaker, I have coached the most boring of CEOs and the timidest individual contributor to speak and present with impact.